JackV2020/Domoticz-ToonMonitor/README.md

+Toon is Eneco's smart thermostat which is mounted on the wall of your living room for example.
+It is connected to your boiler and maybe to your electricity and gas meters and maybe even more.
+It comes with an Eneco subscription for which you pay a fee unless you use a rooted Toon which is perfectly legal to do.

+Toon in fact is a little linux computer which you may like to see performance statistics of and developers may like some controls for.

-This plugin was developed on Raspberry Pi Buster and may work on other platforms.
+This is why I developed this Domoticz plugin on my Raspberry Pi ( it may work on other platforms also )

 The plugin creates 4 buttons to :